jinst255/CSE-210/README.md

 # cse210-student-template
-This is the starter code for students in CSE 210.
+I got the starter code from CSE 210 (A C# class offered by BYU-I)

 This repository contains the starter code for many different projects.
 They are arranged as follows: